SiyanPu/AirlyData_Correction_Documentation/README.md

 # AirlyData Correction Documentation

 ## CREATE MODEL TUTORIAL:
 To create bias-correction models using the collocation data for each sensor, use the code and data files in this folder as a guide.
+The data used in this tutorial is already included in this folder.
+However, you'll have to incorporate complete Airly and Regulatory data covering the whole co-location period to replicate all the 8 bias-correction models in the USE MODEL TUTORIAL folder.

 ## USE MODEL TUTORIAL:
 To correct raw data with the pre-created models, use the code in this folder to get corrected data and create visualizations.